maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Not used in this example, but important properties are also:

- - `gl_InstanceCustomIndexNV`: Returns us the Id of the instance we have intersected with - We can define the instance Id, when creating a TLAC.
+ - `gl_InstanceCustomIndexNV`: Returns us the Id of the instance we have intersected with - We can define the instance id, when creating a TLAC.
  - `gl_WorldRayDirectionNV`: Returns the ray's direction in world-space and is normalized.
  - `gl_WorldToObjectNV` and `gl_ObjectToWorldNV`: Can be used, to convert between world-space and object-space.
 Note that both are `3x4` matrices.
  - `gl_HitTNV`: The traveled distance of the ray.